Calgary Psychologist Specializing in Therapy for

 A Personalized Approach to Achieving Your Goals

 In our work together, you can expect a blend of active engagement and deep reflection, all tailored to your unique goals and needs.
 I often integrate psychodynamic and existential psychotherapies, which combine an exploration of both early life experiences and the larger questions of life.
 Overall, these psychotherapies aim to help you rewrite a more complete and useful story of your life and experiences.
 By focusing on what is deepest within, these psychotherapies go beyond treating symptoms to help you get to the heart of your problems.
-Brief descriptions of these approaches are provided below.
+For a closer look at these therapeutic approaches, brief descriptions are provided below.

 Psychodynamic Therapy

-• How do you typically respond to conflict or disagreements in your relationships?
+How do you typically handle conflict in relationships?

 Existential Therapy